samrocketman/yml-install-files/docs/checksums.md

 to support.
 You may even want to support more than what is listed.
 As long as you pass in the proper OS and CPU architecture that would be detected by `uname` and `arch`.

+### Fields skipped by checksum

+When you request a checksum to be calculated; only the download and, optionally, extraction need to occur.
+The following fields are not run when using `--checksum` option.

+- `pre_command`
+- `post_command`